What We Learned Migrating to React Server Components

 export { BarChart } from 'react-charts-lib';

-Just re-export the component from a file that has the client directive.
+Re-export the component from a file with the client directive.
 Felt hacky.
 Worked fine.
-We ended up with a client-wrappers directory that had about twelve of these files by the end.
-I still don't love it, but the library ecosystem hasn't fully caught up yet.
+Ended up with a client-wrappers directory containing about twelve of these files.
+The library ecosystem hasn't caught up yet.

-The second surprise was more insidious.
-We shipped a build that looked fine locally, passed tests, and then we noticed the client bundle had ballooned by 2MB.
-What happened: a Server Component imported from a shared utility file.
-That utility file also exported a map component that pulled in Mapbox GL.
-The bundler, seeing the import from a file that contained both server and client exports, pulled the entire thing into the client bundle.
-The fix was splitting the utility file into two โ one for server-only exports, one for client exports.
-But we didn't catch it for two days, and it could have easily gone to production.
+Second surprise was more insidious.
+Shipped a build that looked fine locally, passed tests โ then we noticed the client bundle had ballooned by 2MB.
+A Server Component imported from a shared utility file.
+That utility file also exported a map component pulling in Mapbox GL.
+Bundler saw the import from a file containing both server and client exports, pulled everything into the client bundle.
+Fix: split the utility file into two โ server-only exports and client exports.
+Didn't catch it for two days.
+Could have easily reached production.

 This is the kind of thing that makes me nervous about RSC long-term.
 The boundary between server and client code is invisible in the file system.
-There's no visual distinction.
-You have to be disciplined about imports, and discipline doesn't scale to a team of twenty.
+No visual distinction.
+You have to be disciplined about imports.
+Discipline doesn't scale to twenty developers.

-Then there was the "use client" boundary problem.
-A Server Component can render a Client Component, but you can't go the other direction โ a Client Component can't import a Server Component.
-We had a layout where a server-rendered sidebar was supposed to sit inside a client-side interactive panel.
-The fix was restructuring so the panel received the sidebar as a children prop:
+The "use client" boundary created structural puzzles too.
+Server Component can render a Client Component โ fine.
+But a Client Component can't import a Server Component.
+We had a server-rendered sidebar that needed to sit inside a client-side interactive panel.
+Had to restructure so the panel received the sidebar as children:

 // layout.tsx (Server Component)